International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 Secure Implementation level, supported by relevant Guidance Documents, Verification & Validation approaches, as well as a Secure Defect Management & Secure Update Management.³

-## Piloting of Certification Criteria

-In order to verify the completeness and applicability of the catalogue of certification criteria for the IDS core component »Connector« to real-world implementations, as well as the IDS-readiness of these implementations, piloting workshops with various IDSA members (e.g. Fraunhofer AISEC, T-Systems, Cybus) were conducted.
-The workshops were organized by the WG Certification, bringing together Fraunhofer IDS certification experts, developers and product owners.
-While Fraunhofer had the best knowledge about certification requirements, the developers and product owners (consisting at least of the project manager and lead developer) brought their in-depth knowledge about real-world implementations of connector components as well as a business/market perspective to the table.

-During these 2-day workshops led by Fraunhofer FOKUS, the Connector implementation was evaluated by going through the catalogue step by step and looking into the implemented measures meeting the requirements as well as the existing developer documentation.
-This approach enabled all parties to get a better sense of the status of the IDS-readiness of the implementation under evaluation.
-The results of the workshop were recorded by the evaluation lead and distributed to the developer.
-The anonymized results were reported back to the WG Certification.

-In regard to the completeness and applicability of the requirements themselves, the in-depth discussions during the workshops in some cases led to an adjustment of the wording of a requirement, the addition of new requirements or the removal of non-applicable requirements (either entirely or for a specific Security Profile).
-As such, each piloting workshop led to a new version of the requirements catalogue.

 ³ US Cert: Build Security In: Modeling Tools, 2013

-## Component Overview

-This chapter summarizes the Industrial Data Space core components as assessed in [IDSRA, 4.2] that are targets of the component certification.

-#### Connector

-Being the point of access to the Industrial Data Space, the Connector provides a controlled environment for processing and exchanging data, ensuring secure transfer of data from the data provider to the data consumer.
-As such, the necessary trust in the correct and complete implementation of the functionality required by the IDS Reference Architecture Model and the Connector specification can only be ensured by independent evaluation and certification from an approved evaluation facility and the certification body of the Industrial Data Space.

-#### Broker

-A Broker service does not have access to primary data, but only to metadata provided by data providers, which is generally considered less sensitive.
-Likewise, Broker services do not assign or enforce access rights, but merely support data exchange.
-Nevertheless, integrity and availability of metadata (i.e., correct and secure storing and handling of meta- data) is of high importance for the Industrial Data Space.
-Compatibility with the required functionality as defined by the certification body is therefore evaluated and certified.

-#### Apps and Services

-Data Apps and Services have direct contact with primary data, which means that a compromised Data App or Service may compromise the integrity of data.
-However, confidentiality and availability of data is ensured by the measures defined in the Security Architecture of the Industrial Data Space, which strongly limit the potential damage caused by

-Data Apps and Services.
-Also, Apps and Services will typically use the security features provided by the Connector.
-Therefore, not every Data App or Service to be made available in the Industrial Data Space requires a medium or high assurance level certification.
-However, the automated test suite mentioned above for the basic security level will be integrated in the upload process of each Industrial Data Space App Store.

-#### App Store

-While the App Store itself does not have direct contact with primary data, the Apps and Services they provide do.
-Compromised security of the App Store, particularly of the test suite used during app and service upload, could lead to the circulation of compromised Apps and Services.
-Compatibility with the required functionality and security features is therefore to be evaluated and certified.

 #### Hardware